mhbeals/mhwood.github.io/histories/trove.md

 processing, titles, sub-titles, authors and the first four lines of each zoned article are re-keyed, resulting in 99% percent accuracy for these components.
-Once online, Trove users are encouraged to help improve the accuracy of the OCR text by allowing line-by-line correction and some users have self-organised into volunteer groups to undertake systematic corrections of certain parts of the collections.
+Once online, Trove users are encouraged to help improve the accuracy of the OCR text by allowing line-by-line correction, and some users have self-organised into volunteer groups to undertake systematic corrections of certain parts of the collections.
 As of December 2019, over 333 million column-lines of the OCR text had been manually updated